kstenerud/concise-encoding/cbe-specification.md

 ### Integer

-Integers can be positive or negative, and are encoded in three possible ways:
+Integers are encoded in three possible ways:

 #### Small Int